-One way Hello Sunday Morning is helping people make this transition is with Daybreak, a digital program that provides an active support community for those taking a break from drinking. “[Quitting] can be very lonely; you have to define who you are and what you care about.
-It’s not always a pleasurable experience, because it's really important to be accepted,” Chris says.
+Hello Sunday Morning is helping people make the transition with Daybreak, a digital program that provides a support community for those taking a break from the booze. “[Quitting] can be very lonely; you have to define who you are and what you care about.
+It’s not always a pleasurable experience, because it's really important to be accepted,” Raine says.

-Daybreak seeks to provide a network that negates some of this loneliness.
+Daybreak provides its community with a network that helps remove some of the loneliness and the negative stigma.
 “People sign up and commit to their goals, and there’s peer support from those going through the same thing.
 Then we have coaching with drug and alcohol counsellors – and psychologists, if needed – to support people through trickier moments.”
-So far, the program has used 16,000 of the 20,000 licences it’s funded for by the federal government – meaning it’s been a hit.